Electricity usage of a Stove Top

 An electric stove top burner typically sits on top of the oven with 4 heating elements, normally two small and two large, and is used for heating or cooking food.
 The energy use of a stove top varies, smaller units will use 1000 watts while a larger heating element will go up to 3000 watts.
 A stove top may not use all the maximum rated power but will heat up until it reaches a set temperature, we estimate an average modern stove top element will use around 1500 watts per an hour of heating on medium to high.

-Hours Used Per Day: Enter how many hours the device is being used on average per a day, if the power consumption is lower than 1 hour per a day enter as a decimal.
-(For example: 30 minutes per a day is 0.5)
+Hours Used Per Day: Enter how many hours the device is being used on average per day, if the power consumption is lower than 1 hour per day enter as a decimal.
+(For example: 30 minutes per day is 0.5)

 Power Use (Watts): Enter the average power consumption of the device in watts.

-Price (kWh): Enter the cost you are paying on average per a kilowatt hour, average price in North America is 10 cents.
+Price (kWh): Enter the cost you are paying on average per kilowatt hour, our caculators use the default value of 0.10 or 10 cents.
 To find an exact price check your electricity bill or take a look at Global Electricity Prices.